 The Summer Institute

-A two-week virtual summer institute for teachers and lead students was conducted in July 2021.
+A two-week, in-person, summer institute for teachers and lead students was conducted in July 2022.
 A two-week summer Institutes were also held at the Lawrence Livermore National Laboratories in Livermore, CA, At each summer Institute students and teachers learned about a research project in molecular biology.
 Both the background material and the laboratory skills necessary to carry out the project were presented.

 The Academic Year